 Note: don't forget to click the Save Changes button after configuring.

-Let's see the result on the Front-End.
+Now let's see the result on the front-end.

 Use Case Front-End